xbarrelet/xbarrelet/README.md

   - cache-ratings-manager: Cache of ratings coded in Scala using Akka and Play as framework, with Eventstore as a datastore (event sourcing)
   - movies-explorer-webapp: React/Redux/RxJs webapp with minimalist design to consult and edit movies/tags/ratings + to consult Grafana dashboards about the state of every components (technical + business) + a diagram of the architecture with the link to this repo
   - k8: Scripts and configuration to start clusters locally and on Google Kubernetes Engine with every components
-  - docker: Scripts to load the components in Docker, mostly for test
+  - docker: Scripts to load the components in Docker, mostly for tests

 - Redis-tester : Tests of different frameworks and java Redis clients for a project of GVentures LLC Service.

-You can visit the website here : https://letsfindamovie.com.
-If it redirects to this page you can always ask me to put it up online again on GKE.
+My website https://letsfindamovie.com is not currently up due to costs but can be instantiated on GKE on-demand.

 I'm currently looking for some remote work, my Upwork profile: https://www.upwork.com/freelancers/~01a7e4d1f5ebce66f4 and my linkedIn :  https://www.linkedin.com/in/xavier-barrelet/